metormote/linux/Documentation/hwmon/pmbus-core.rst

 Some i2c controllers do not support single-byte commands (write commands with no data, i2c_smbus_write_byte()).
 With such controllers, clearing the status register is impossible, and the PMBUS_SKIP_STATUS_CHECK flag must be set.

+PMBUS_WRITE_PROTECTED

+Set if the chip is write protected and write protection is not determined by the standard WRITE_PROTECT command.

+PMBUS_READ_STATUS_AFTER_FAILED_CHECK
+  Read the STATUS register after each failed register check.

+Some PMBus chips end up in an undefined state when trying to read an unsupported register.
+For such chips, it is necessary to reset the chip pmbus controller to a known state after a failed register check.
+This can be done by reading a known register.
+By setting this flag the driver will try to read the STATUS register after each failed register check.
+This read may fail, but it will put the chip into a known state.